fahdi/store-locator/README.md

 **🌐 Live URL**: https://bluesky-store-locator.up.railway.app

-The application is currently deployed on Railway using our automated GitHub Actions pipeline:
+The application is deployed on Railway using GitHub Container Registry with automated Docker builds:

 ```bash
 # For manual deployment (if needed):